jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ## Develop a first Structure  {#firstStructure}

-After you annotated your data you can start to structure the it.
+After you annotated your data, you can start to structure it.
-Structuring the data means suggesting themes behind the data, naming these themes  and decide which data falls under which theme.
+Structuring the data means grouping similar data together, suggesting themes behind the data, naming these themes and decide which data falls under which theme.

 You don't use all your data yet.
 Start with what you find useful when skimming through it or use just the data of two participants for now.
-The goal is to set up some preliminary structure, like a scaffold.
+The goal is to set up some preliminary structure, like a sketch of the analysis.

 ![setting up a basic structure](images/lego_housefirstStructure.jpg)